eprocessmedledger/home/teams/SmartConsent.md

 # BACKEND

 # BlockChain
-  API REST NodeJS  /
+  API REST Python  /
-  access to the Alastria blockchain
+  Access to the Alastria blockchain

-#Command:
-  npm run test